 The Board recognises its responsibility for the proper management of the Company and the importance of sound corporate governance commensurate with the size and nature of the Company and the interests of its shareholders.
 The Board is therefore committed to maintaining high standards of corporate governance.
-As an AIM-quoted company, Savannah Petroleum is not required to comply with a particular corporate governance regime, but the Directors recognise the value of the Quoted Companies Alliance Corporate Governance Code for Small and Mid-Size Quoted Companies (the “QCA Code”) and the 2012 UK Corporate Governance Code (the “UKCG Code”) and have complied with their provisions where considered relevant and appropriate, having regard to the size, current stage of development and resources of the Company.
+Savannah is not required to comply with a particular corporate governance regime.
+Nevertheless, the Directors recognise the value of the Quoted Companies Alliance Corporate Governance Code for Small and Mid-Size Quoted Companies (the “QCA Code”) and the 2016 UK Corporate Governance Code (the “UKCG Code”).
+The Company has complied with their principles and provisions where relevant and appropriate, having regard its size, resources and the direct cost of delivering effective corporate governance.

 The Board and its Committees are provided with information on a timely basis in order to facilitate the proper assessment of the matters under consideration.

-Under its Terms of Reference, the role of the Committee is to assist the Board in discharging its responsibilities with regard to monitoring the integrity of the Group’s financial reporting.
+The terms of reference of the Committee reflect the current statutory requirements and best practice appropriate to a company of Savannah's size, nature and stage of development.
+Under its erms of reference, the role of the Committee is to assist the Board in discharging its responsibilities with regard to monitoring the integrity of the Group’s financial reporting.
 It reviews reports from the external auditor relating to the accounts, oversees the relationship with the external auditor, and makes recommendations to the Board regarding their appointment.
 The Committee is also responsible for reviewing the adequacy and effectiveness of the company’s internal controls and risk management systems and reporting its findings to the Board.
 The ultimate responsibility for the reviewing and approving the Annual Report and the half-yearly reports remains with the Board.
-The Audit Committee is required to meet not less than three times a year at appropriate times in the financial reporting and audit cycle and whenever necessary to fulfil its responsibilities.
+In March 2018, reflecting the anticipated increase in the complexity of the Group following completion of the acquisition of the Seven Assets, the Committee determined that the minimum number of meetings should be increased to not less than four times a year, at appropriate times in the financial reporting and audit cycle and whenever necessary to fulfil its responsibilities.